top of page

 Figure 2: Zoomed out view of Figure 1 - Mauritius Oil Spill visualization

-The good news is that 3000 tonnes (out of 4000) of fuel was pumped out of the ship reservoir before it could have leaked into the ocean.
-(Note: The ship broke into two a few days later and a major crisis was averted).
-However, the devastation caused by the previous oil spill was still significant.
-Marine creatures were dying in numbers, oil vapors were causing discomfort to nearby residents and the Mauritian economy would suffer considerably due to the adverse impact this incident would have on tourism in this region.
+A positive development was that 3000 tonnes of fuel (out of the 4000 it was carrying) was pumped out of the ship's reservoir before it could have leaked into the ocean.
+This was a timely intervention as the ship broke into two a few days later and a major crisis was averted.
+However, the devastation being caused by the 1000 tonnes of Oil Spill is still considerable.
+Marine creatures were reported to be dying in numbers, the Oil vapors are causing discomfort and health issues for the coastal residents and the Mauritian economy is expected to suffer considerably due to the adverse impact this spillage will have on Tourism in this region of the country.

 Video 1: Extent of Mauritius Oil Spill.
 Source: The National, 8th August 2020

-It is important to note that satellite imagery analysis is 'indicative' in nature i.e. it is influenced by imagery source and imagery analysis parameters.
+It is important to note that Remotely-sensed Data and subsequent Satellite Imagery Analytics is 'indicative' in nature i.e. it is influenced by the Imagery Source and Analysis parameters.

-For example, Finnish micro-satellite ICEYE shared this imagery analysis output (below) on 11th August - it shows a greater area affected by oil spill than my finding.
-This can be due to the fact that ICEYE imagery is more suited - specially calibrated - for oil spill detection than Sentinel SAR imagery is, which I have used as my raw imagery product.
-Moreover, it is safe to assume that their scientific researchers would be using more finely-tuned analysis parameters than what I have used.
+For example, the Finnish micro-satellite operator ICEYE shared this imagery analytics output on 11th August (depicted below) - it shows a greater area affected by Oil Spill than what I had found.
+This can be due to the fact that ICEYE satellite is specially calibrated to detect Oil Spills unlike the Imagery source I had used - Sentinel-1 SAR.
+Moreover, it is safe to assume that their scientific researchers would have used more refined Imagery Analysis methodology as well compared to mine.

 Mauritius Oil Spill as on 11th August 2020 as extracted by URSA - ICEYE.
 Source: Forbes.com